ShivamMistry/RSLoader/README.md

 For example, to load the French game with the downloaded binary

-`java -jar rsloader.jar 2`
+`java -jar rsloader.jar -l 2`

 The nolimits option will disable max/min sizes of the game applet, allowing it to be resized to any amount.
-To enable this, pass the argument 1 yes or true after the language option, for example
+To enable this, use the switch -nl or --nolimits

-`java -jar rsloader.jar 0 yes`
+`java -jar rsloader.jar --nolimits`

 ###License